Lighthouses of the Apostles

 Trip Tips: Apostle Islands lighthouses

-Cruises: Apostle Islands Cruises gives a Grand Tour daily from mid-May to mid-October and a Raspberry Island Lighthouse Keepers Tour Friday through Sunday from late June through Labor Day.
+Cruises: Apostle Islands Cruises gives a Grand Tour of the islands daily from mid-May to mid-October and cruises to the Raspberry Island and Michigan Island lighthouses several days a week from late June through Labor Day.

 Apostle Islands National Lakeshore: The headquarters is in Bayfield at Washington Avenue and Fourth Street.